A Visit to Tri-Circle-D Ranch at Disney’s Fort Wilderness

 Below, we have a Shetland pony named Moose.
 Shetlands are the kind of ponies that pull Cinderella’s carriage.

-You’ll also find a tribute to Walt Disney and his love for horses inside the barn.
+Inside the barn, you’ll also find a tribute to Walt Disney and his love for horses.
 The pictures detail how horses are used in the Disney Parks.

 Some of the photos include Walt Disney with a few horses.